alicevillar/SupermarketLite_Implementation/readme.md

 The project is divided in three parts:
 * Directory 1: source -> contains files with OOP in Python
 * Directory 2: sql -> contains the normalization (3fn) of the database in two versions
-* Directory 3: diagrams -> contains: a) EER diagram created in SQL Server, b) Class diagram created with StarUML
+* Directory 3: diagrams -> contains: a) EER diagram created with SQL Server, b) Class diagram created with StarUML

 ## Directory 1: Source